Neurocritical Care Fellowship (Minnesota)

 Mayo Clinic's accredited two-year Neurocritical Care Fellowship has many distinctive features:

 - The management of patients with acute neurological disorders in the dedicated Neuroscience Intensive Care Unit (NICU)

 - Recognition and management of clinical neurological signs of secondary deterioration in acute neurological illness

 - The management of the first (golden) hour of catastrophic neurological illnesses in the Emergency Department

 - The management of acute hemorrhagic and ischemic stroke

 - Comprehensive consultative practice in the trauma ICU, medical ICU, cardiovascular ICU and several transplant units

 - Clinical research related to critical care neurology

 - Teaching in end-of-life care and family communication

-When you complete the program, you will be eligible to sit for the UCNS subspecialty certification examination.
+When you complete the fellowship, you will be eligible to sit for the UCNS neurocritical care subspecialty certification examination.